bane-stealthium/gpubreach/README.md

 patch -p1 < ../gpu-tlb/dumper/patch/driver-570.133.07.patch
 ```

 Now use the installer to install the driver.
-Please select **MIT/GPL** installation.
+Please select **MIT/GPL** installation and choose just the default options.

 ```bash
 sudo ./nvidia-installer